What do carpenter ants look like?

 Carpenter ants are not dangerous to people or pets; but they are dangerous to the structural integrity of your home.
 Carpenter ants will damage wood as they create intricate tunnels and nesting areas.

 The picture below shows just what carpenter ants are capable of.
-This was a tree in Auburn, Maine that had been infested and damaged by these wood-destroying ants.
+This tree in Auburn, Maine had been infested and damaged by these wood-destroying ants.

 The most tell-tale sign of an infestation is finding workers foraging in and around your home.
 You may also see winged reproductive members flying around after they have emerged from the colony to mate and start a new colony of their own.
-In the case of a large infestation, you may hear rusting or chewing noised behind the walls and/or find piles of wood shavings on the floor underneath walls or other wooden items.
+In the case of a large carpenter ant infestation, you may hear rusting or chewing noises coming from behind the walls.

 How do I get rid of carpenter ants?